Wilson's Arch (Jerusalem): Absolute date

 Excavations between 2015 and 2019 collected organic material in the mortar used during various stages of construction.
-Radiocarbon dating indicated that the initial bridge to the Temple Mount was completed between 20 BCE and 20 CE, and a doubling in width occurred between 30 CE and 60 CE.
+Radiocarbon dating published in 2020 indicated that the initial bridge to the Temple Mount was completed between 20 BCE and 20 CE, and a doubling in width occurred between 30 CE and 60 CE.
 The 2020 study concluded that Wilson's Arch was initiated by Herod the Great, and enlarged during the Roman Procurators, such as Pontius Pilate, in a range of 70 years.

+Not directly relevant to the dating process of the Arch are the pools built beneath it, the oldest of which was carbon-dated to 1305–1340 CE during the Mamluk period.

 Structural correlations and relative date

+Before the radiocarbon study published in 2020, which offered accurate absolute dates for the two construction phases of the Arch, the main method applied for obtaining a relative date was the interpretation of the correlation between the various successive structures at the site, most of which proved in the end to be inaccurate.

+Herodian and/or Late Roman

-Stinespring argued already in the 1960s that the Arch is still preserved in his original Herodian form, based on the way it is bonded to the retaining wall of the Temple Mount, which indicates that it is "a definitive part of the ancient Temple structure."
+Stinespring argued already in the 1960s that the Arch is still preserved in its original Herodian form, based on the way it is bonded to the retaining wall of the Temple Mount, which indicates that it is "a definitive part of the ancient Temple structure."

-The fact that Roman theater-like structure which was discovered right underneath the arch was never finished, due to the outbreak of the Bar Kokhba Revolt or the death of the Emperor Hadrian in 138 CE, gives the terminus ante quem the Arch was built.
+The fact that a Roman theater-like structure, which was discovered right underneath the Arch, was never finished due to the outbreak of the Bar Kokhba Revolt (132–135 CE) or the death of the Emperor Hadrian in 138 CE, gives the terminus ante quem the Arch was built.

-The oldest of the pools beneath the arch was dated to 1305–1340 CE.

-Alternative theory: Umayyad date
+Discarded theory: Umayyad reconstruction

-There are scholars who have favored dating the Arch's construction to the Umayyad period (651–750), basing their conclusions on what they see as evidence from the period of excavation after the Six-Day War, when Israel's Ministry of Religious Affairs began to excavate the area of the Western Wall still unexposed, and dig a tunnel beneath the existing structures above.
-During much of the time of these excavations, which went on between 1968–82 and was restarted in 1985, the Israel Antiquities Authority's (IAA) District Archeologist for Jerusalem was Dan Bahat, who became the archaeologist of the site after resigning from IAA.
-In his book, Jerusalem Down Under: Tunneling Along Herod's Temple Mount Wall, he writes that the evidence found was enough to convince him that despite earlier beliefs that the Arch was built during Herod's time, the later dating is correct.
+Before 2020, there were scholars who favored dating the Arch's construction to the Umayyad period (661–750), basing their conclusions on what they saw as evidence from the period of excavation after the Six-Day War, when Israel's Ministry of Religious Affairs began to excavate the still unexposed areas of the Western Wall, and dug a tunnel beneath the existing structures above.
+During much of the time of these excavations, which went on between 1968–82 and were restarted in 1985, the Israel Antiquities Authority's (IAA) District Archeologist for Jerusalem was Dan Bahat, who became the archaeologist of the site after resigning from the IAA.
+In his 1995 article Jerusalem Down Under: Tunneling Along Herod's Temple Mount Wall, he wrote that the evidence found was enough to convince him that despite earlier beliefs that the Arch was built during Herod's time, the later dating is correct.

-It is believed by those who date the current arch to the later period, that it was a replacement for an earlier arch erected during the Second Temple period, and that the Umayyads didn't just restore the retaining walls surrounding the Mount, but also rebuilt the arches of the "Great Bridge".
+It was believed by those who dated the current Arch to the later period, that it was a replacement for an earlier arch erected during the Second Temple period, and that the Umayyads didn't just restore the retaining walls surrounding the Mount, but also rebuilt the arches of the "Great Bridge" between Western Hill and Temple Mount.